SevenShepherd/SevenShepherd.github.io/_posts/2023-09-15-nt-obedience.markdown

 > <sup style="font-weight:bold;">15</sup> If you love me, **you will** obey my commandments. ... <sup style="font-weight:bold;">21</sup> The person who has my commandments and obeys them is the one who loves me.
 The one who loves me will be loved by my Father, and I will love him and will reveal myself to him.” &mdash; John 14:15,21 NET

-If you thought obedience to Christ had anything to do with legalism, I recommend better theology teachers.
+If you thought obedience to Christ had anything to do with legalism, I recommend better theology teachers, and a more careful and responsible examination of scripture.

 <!-- > <sub style="font-weight:bold;">3</sup> For this is the love of God: that we keep his commandments.
 And **his commandments do not weigh us down**, <sub style="font-weight:bold;">4</sup> because everyone who has been fathered by God conquers the world. &mdash; 1 John 5:3-4 NET -->